 Business and Management Programs has the right to edit or change application deadlines without notice, waitlist applications, or to close application deadlines.
 Acceptance into the program does not guarantee registration in individual courses, as such early program application and course registration is strongly encouraged.

-If you are interested in completing a short Professional Development Certificate (PDC) within your CBA or DBA program requirements (ie: PDC in Business Communication), a separate application is not required.
+If you are interested in completing a short Micro-certificate within your CBA or DBA program requirements (i.e. Business Communication Micro-certificate), a separate application is not required.
 A one-time program fee of $20 can be selected at the time of course registration.

 Application fees are due at time of program application.
 Business and Management Programs cannot review applications before receiving the non-refundable application fee.

 Tuition deposit (if applicable) is due within three weeks of acceptance into the program.
 When an applicant is offered a spot in the program, they will be sent a payment link to pay the tuition deposit.
 This amount will be held as a credit towards tuition fees and is not an additional cost.
 Applicants must pay the deposit to accept their spot in the program.
 Applicants will have 3 weeks for receipt of the tuition deposit.
 If the tuition deposit is not received by this time, the offer will expire and the application will be cancelled.

 Remaining tuition and student services fees are due at, or prior to, course registration.
 View information about available payment options.

 If English is not your first language, you will be asked for proof of proficiency in English before you will be admitted to a Business and Management course or program.